nus-cs2030s/2425-s2/docs/vim/setup.md

 cp -r ~cs2030s/.vim/* ~/.vim
 ```

-You can test out the different color schemes according to the [instructions](plugins.md) to check if you have set up the plugins correctly.
+You can test out the different color schemes according to the [instructions](plugins.md) to check if you have set up the extensions correctly.
 The default CS2030S `.vimrc` uses the `molokai` color schemes.